 CSUF News Service

-CSUF and Irvine Valley College Launch Guaranteed Accounting Program
+CSUF and Irvine Valley College Accounting Program Seeks High School Students

-Program Offers Bachelor’s Degree in Four and Master’s in One Additional Year
+Program Provides Pathway to Bachelor’s Degree in Four Years, Plus Master’s Degree in Fifth Year

-California State University, Fullerton’s Mihaylo College of Business and Economics and Irvine Valley College (IVC) signed an agreement today creating a program whereby qualifying high school students could earn a bachelor’s degree in business in four years and add a master’s in one more year.
+California State University, Fullerton’s Mihaylo College of Business and Economics and Irvine Valley College (IVC) have signed an agreement creating a program for qualifying high school students to earn a bachelor’s degree in business in four years and continue on to earn a master’s degree in the fifth year.

-As part of the agreement, such students will attend IVC with guaranteed class enrollment for two years, then apply for admission to Cal State Fullerton.
-Once at CSUF, the student will be guaranteed classes at the University’s Irvine Campus with the opportunity to earn a bachelor of arts in business administration with an accounting concentration in four years.
+As part of the agreement, participants will attend IVC with guaranteed class enrollment for two years, then apply for admission to Cal State Fullerton.
+Once at CSUF, the student will be guaranteed classes at the CSUF Irvine Campus with the opportunity to earn a bachelor of arts degree in business administration with an accounting concentration in four years.

-Students in the cohort who complete the undergraduate program can add one more year and complete the master of science in accountancy at CSUF — and meet the educational requirements to become a licensed certified public accountant (CPA).
+Students in the cohort who complete the undergraduate program can add one more year to their studies to earn a master of science in accountancy at CSUF — and meet the educational requirements to become a licensed certified public accountant (CPA).